StandardUserConstr/SDL_TextBox/README.md

 documentation of function TextBoxClass::TextBox() and other functions are in header SDL_TextBox.h;

+Function "TextBox" only can handle letters between 0 - 255 in ASCII representation; Function that can handle full UTF8 should be created separately and doesn't exist right now;

 1. include header SDL_TextBox.h (it is also required to include the SDL.h and SDL_TTF.h libraries before using SDL_TextBox.h);
 2. Create object of the class TextBoxClass and in constructor put number of maximum chars that you want to have in ur textbox;
 3. allocate data for second argument of function TextBoxClass::TextBox() which is greater minimum by 1 than number you put into